Akuli/python-tutorial/handy-stuff-strings.md

 the first character of `Hello World!` should be `H`, not `e`, so why did we get an e?

-Prograhttps://pyformat.info/mming starts at zero.
+Programming starts at zero.
 Indexing strings also starts at zero.
 The first character is `our_string[0]`, the second character is `our_string[1]`, and so on.